heestand-xyz/EuclidDemo/README.md

-# Euclid RealityKit Bool Demo
+# RealityKit Bool Demo with Euclid

 This demo is made in SwiftUI for iOS & macOS.